-In order to increase local capacity, communities are encouraged to create a FireSmart position to oversee eligible activities and to establish a sustainable FireSmart program.
-FireSmart positions work with the local CWRC and the provincial FireSmart program to guide wildfire resiliency work in their community.
+To increase local capacity, communities are encouraged to create a FireSmart position to oversee eligible activities and to establish a sustainable FireSmart program.
+FireSmart positions work with the local CFRC and the provincial FireSmart program to guide wildfire resiliency work in their community.
 Certain specialists can also provide additional capacity and expertise to support the plan's development.